 Richard joined chambers in 2016.
-He accepts instructions in the fields of criminal law and regulatory law as well as certain areas of civil law and extradition law.
+He accepts instructions in the fields of criminal law and regulatory law.

 - The Honourable Society of the Middle Temple